 Running Backs Coach/Recruiting Coordinator

-Shumaker went to Fayetteville after two seasons at Midland University.
-He was the associate head coach/offensive coordinator in 2011 and the run game coordinator/head junior varsity coach in 2010.
+Shumaker came to Idaho after serving one year as Arkansas’ Director of High School Relations.
+Prior to joining the Arkansas staff, he spent seven years of collegiate coaching at small colleges from Eastern New Mexico to Midland University.
+At Midland, he was the associate head coach/offensive coordinator in 2011 and the run game coordinator/head junior varsity coach in 2010.
 The Warriors’ offense finished in the top 30 nationally in nearly every offensive category in 2011.

 Shumaker was hired as the head coach of Dana College in December of 2009 and served in that role until the school closed in June of 2010.